What do you do if you think official information has been unreasonably withheld?

 If an Ombudsman forms the view that information should not be withheld, the Ombudsman can recommend that the agency release the information to you.

-Under the Official Information Act, a Minister or agency has a public duty to observe the recommendation after 21 working days have passed since it was made, unless the Governor-General by Order in Council directs otherwise.
+Under the Official Information Act, a department or organisation has a public duty to observe the recommendation after 21 working days have passed since it was made.
+A Minister has a public duty to observe the recommendation after 21 working days have passed since it was made, unless the Governor-General by Order in Council directs otherwise.

 Under the Local Government Official Information and Meetings Act, the recommendation becomes binding 21 working days after it has been made, unless a resolution directing otherwise is made at a meeting of the local authority.